samurmaykrr/termux.sh/README.md

 [Options screen](https://i.imgur.com/DNvRPLY.jpg)

--Click More ... to go to the next menu level.
+- Click More ... to go to the next menu level.

 [More options](https://i.imgur.com/cpCYVBd.jpg)